JeffersonLopes-cod/JeffersonLopes-cod/README.md

 ---

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/jefferson-lopes-silva/) or check out my revitalized [GitHub](https://github.com/jefflopes).
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/jefferson-lopes-silva/)